Chapter 15 BWV 43 Gott fähret auf mit Jauchzen

 Of the four arias this is the one most packed with hidden delights.
 The distress from which God saves his people is depicted by the long notes (between bars 46 and 55) and again in the unexpected falling chromatic scale (bars 58-9).
 The passive act of standing and gazing, in adoration at the Lord, is portrayed by the repetition of a single note of a (bars 62-5) repeated on e (bars 68-71).

 The enemies rage around but are kept under control.
 The viewpoint of the passive yet committed individual is powerfully communicated.
-This is an aria of great emotional depth demonstrating superb attention to textual detail.
+This is an aria of great emotional depth demonstrating great attention to textual detail.

 The soprano is recalled for the fifth and final recitative, a clear statement of personal faith----He will prepare a place for me near Him where I shall be free from mourning and sorrow----I remain here now and call to Him with gratitude.
 Christ’s duties on earth, now completed, have been described and understood.
 We have been made aware of the consequences for ourselves and accept them gratefully.